Find and fix writing mistakes instantly

 - Incorrect: The wolf, who has six siblings, are ferocious.

-Even if the words following the subject reference something plural, when the initial subject is singular, every part of the sentence must also be singular.
+In subject-verb agreement, look to the subject to guide whether the agreement should be plural or singular.
+In the above examples, even though the words following the subject refer to something plural, because the initial subject is singular, every part of the sentence must also be singular.

-Fourth, use a plural form if you connect multiple nouns or pronouns with the word and as your subject.
+Rule 4: Use a plural form if you connect multiple nouns or pronouns with the subject using the word ‘and.’

 - Correct: His dog and cat eat food from the same bowl.